Sdalsosa/ecommerce/README.md

 - [Heroku](https://id.heroku.com/login) Used to deploy the project
 - [Lucid](https://lucid.co/) Used to design the flowchart
 - [Adobe Photoshop CS6](https://www.adobe.com/ie/products/photoshop.html) Used to create and edit images used for the readme.
+- [Tinypng](https://tinypng.com/) - Used to optomise images for web

 [Back to top](<#contents>)